-In bicycle accidents, cyclists often fall to the ground and hit their heads.
-Wearing a helmet can help protect riders in a bicycle accident by reducing the amount of impact force directly on the head.
+In bicycle collision, cyclists often fall to the ground and hit their heads.
+Wearing a helmet can help protect riders by reducing the amount of impact force directly to the head.
 Closed-head injuries can occur in other ways, but direct impacts to the head can result in stronger forces that make injuries more likely.

 Relevance of Helmets in Bicycle Accident Cases

 The issue of whether a helmet was worn in a bicycle accident may not be admissible as evidence for fault or liability in Texas, but juries will see that a person was not wearing a helmet and could hold that against the injured person.
-If the injured person was not wearing a helmet or other safety gear, a defense attorney will often find some way to highlight that fact, whether it is admissible evidence or not.
+In other words, if the injured person was not wearing a helmet or other safety gear, a defense attorney will often find some way to highlight that fact, whether it is admissible evidence or not.